Le Touquet: Security and emergency services

 The very first police appeared on the streets in 1891 with the commune of Cucq authorising a garde champêtre for the new hamlet, and in 1896, when a regular police officer was sent to the settlement.
 Since 2021, the commune maintains its own municipal police force that supplements the efforts of the national police.
 As of 2022, these are 15 policemen supported by gardes champêtres, municipal road patrollers and policemen watching CCTV footage, for a total of 35 police personnel.
 In September 2023, the Ministry of the Interior announced that policemen, who are headquartered in the town hall, would get an enlarged police station in the old gendarmerie building for €6 million, and that ten gendarmes with horses would arrive in summer of 2024 for immigration enforcement purposes.
 Construction work is expected to start in mid-2026.

 At the beginning of the settlement's existence, the firefighters were dispatched from Étaples, but a series of fires in wooden villas forced the local landlords to invest in a fire pump, which they bought in 1901.
 By 1908, the municipal council voted to create an 18-strong firefighter subunit stationed in Cucq, which was expanded in 1912 to 40 firefighters; it became an independent unit in 1927.
 The premises in Le Touquet were built in 1935, and then opened in another place in 1957.
 Just after WWII, the firefighter unit had 60 people and 11 vehicles.
 In 2001, Le Touquet's fire station was closed, and emergency services are dispatched from Étaples.

 The oldest clinic in Le Touquet in existence is called Les Drags.
 Opened in 1954, this private establishment can handle 85 patients.
-A public practice was opened in July 2023, with 20 cabinets and 37 doctors, including six internists, 19 specialists and twelve nurses.
+A public practice was opened in July 2023, with 20 cabinets and 37 doctors, including six internists, 19 specialists and 12 nurses.
 The nearest public hospital, the Centre hospitalier de l'arrondissement de Montreuil (CHAM), is located in Rang-du-Fliers, 17 km to the south-east, and can serve 900 patients.
-A thalassotherapy institute, which aims at helping cure illnesses by bathing in seawater, was opened in June 1974, and two hotels flanking the establishment were completed later (a Novotel today housing 149 rooms and an Ibis with 91 rooms).

 Water and waste management

 Le Touquet's sewage flows to the local treatment plant located in the commune of Cucq.
 It also treats waste that comes from Étaples and Merlimont.
 Opened in the early 1980s, the premises have undergone extensive modernisation in 2007–2009 that cost €11.5 million.
-Veolia provides water distribution services for the commune under a contract it signed with the city, thus prices are not set by the CA2BM agglomeration, as is the case for most other communes within its boundaries, but are subject to individual negotiation.
+Veolia provides water distribution services for the commune under a contract it signed with the city.
+Thus prices are not set by the CA2BM agglomeration, as is the case for most other communes within its boundaries, but are subject to individual negotiation.